splunk/splunk-sdk-javascript/README.md

 (<b>/splunk-sdk-javascript/xml2json</b>) to the Splunk apps directory (<b>$SPLUNK_HOME/etc/apps</b>), then restart Splunk.

-### Use the Splunk JavaScript SDK components on your web page
+### Use the Splunk SDK for JavaScript components on your web page

-To use the components from the Splunk JavaScript SDK on your web page, copy the **/splunk-sdk-javascript/client** directory to your web server.
+To use the components from the Splunk SDK for JavaScript on your web page, copy the **/splunk-sdk-javascript/client** directory to your web server.
 Then, include the **splunk.js** or **splunk.min.js** file from this directory in your code.